Defining Custom Types for Use with .NET Framework XAML Services

 To be instantiated as an object element in XAML, a custom class must meet the following requirements:

-The custom class must be public and must expose a default (parameterless) public constructor.
+The custom class must be public and must expose a parameterless public constructor.
 (See following section for notes regarding structures.)

 The custom class must not be a nested class.
 The extra "dot" in the full-name path makes the class-namespace division ambiguous, and interferes with other XAML features such as attached properties.